EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 }
 ```

-##### Device Code
+#### Device Code

 The device code flow enables OAuth clients on (input-constrained) devices to
-obtain user authorization for accessing protected resources without using an
+obtain user authorisation for accessing protected resources without using an
 on-device user-agent, provided that they have an internet connection.

-###### 1. Device Authorization Request
+##### 1. Device Authorization Request

-The client initiates the authorization flow by requesting a set of verification
+The client initiates the authorisation flow by requesting a set of verification
-codes from the authorization server by making an HTTP "POST" request to the
+codes from the Authorization Server by making an HTTP "POST" request to the
-device authorization endpoint.
+device Authorization Endpoint.
 The client constructs the request with the
 following parameters:

 | Parameter   | Presence | Values                                                                                                    |